 April Showers May Flowers Bulletin Boards

 I just love those falling apostrophes!
 Contractions and flower activities – a perfect thematic bulletin board idea with some fun interactive learning activities!
 Students write the contraction on the flower and the contraction parts on the leaves.
-Make sure your students glue them together so that the contraction reads from left to right—Precut for each student a stem, two leaves, and a flower from construction paper for each student.
+Make sure your students glue them together so that the contraction reads from left to right—Precut a stem, two leaves, and a flower from construction paper for each student.
 These apostrophe showers will open little kids’ minds and bring excellent skills to flower.

 Fun and creativity create a beautiful spring bulletin board.
-Students trace and cut out the umbrellas and flowers.
-Then decorate the bulletin board with the student’s unique designs.
+First, students trace and cut out the umbrellas and flowers.
+Then decorate the colorful board with the student’s unique designs.
 Each decorated umbrella, from rainbows to stripes to one color, has a story to tell.
 Cleverly placed on the board creates an effect of the umbrellas moving downward toward the flowers.

 May Flower Delights Theme Bulletin Boards

-The two enormous sunflowers behind the picket fence look so happy; you want to climb over and join them bathing in the sun.
+TThe two enormous sunflowers behind the picket fence look so happy; you want to climb over and join them, bathing in the sun.
 The leaf peeking through the fence makes it so realistic.
-The teacher placed the door decoration on the inside; if I were a student in that classroom, I’d probably stare at the sunflowers all day instead of paying attention to the subject taught.
+The teacher placed the door decoration on the inside of the classroom door; if I were a student in that classroom, I’d probably stare at the sunflowers all day instead of paying attention to the subject taught.
 Again, this is a beautiful 3D motivational inspiration to see the bright side of things.

 School Almost Out Bulletin Board Ideas

 So cute and inspiring to use the students’ handprints in creating the Chrysanthemum-themed flowers.
 This is an amazing result and perfect for this time of year writing activity; you don’t need a blank page or worksheets if you can write on your decorated handprint!
 The rainbow handprints show each child’s uniqueness; reading what they wrote about themselves is encouraging.
 For example, the students wrote their names on the one traced handprint and something they loved about themselves on the other handprint.

-Be amazed once again at your third-grade students’ creativity in decorating their sunglasses and their essay.
-A fun idea for an end-of-year lesson!
+Be amazed once again at your third-grade students’ creativity in decorating their sunglasses and essays.
+This is a fun idea for an end-of-year lesson!
 Kids can choose to write about the summer or end-of-school-year.
-Group each paper a picture of a pair of sunglasses and the background illustrating their writing, ready to be displayed on the bulletin board with the giant sun shining on their masterpiece.
+Group each paper with a picture of a pair of sunglasses and the background illustrating their writing, ready to be displayed on the bulletin board with the giant sun shining on their masterpiece.
 It’s a fun opportunity to highlight, review and showcase their essays and drawings.

-The frog and tortoise on swings made me laugh aloud.
+The frog and tortoise on the swings made me laugh aloud.
 They have no care in the world, just having a social conversation while enjoying the summer – I wonder what they are talking about.
 Check the frog’s feet in the air and the tortoise’s smiling mouth!
 Cover the bulletin board in bright blue board paper with green grass at the bottom.
 Another fantastic summer bulletin board idea to make your peeps smile thinking about the summer fun waiting for them.
 You can swing along and guide youngsters on a fun story adventure with these cute characters.
 What positive message are they presenting?

 So cool that even the sun is wearing sunglasses!
-Teachers come up with the most adorable ideas combining activities and bulletin boards.
-This end-of-year bulletin board displays the student’s memory-essays as hanging clothes on a line.
+Teachers come up with the most adorable ideas by combining activities and bulletin boards.
+This end-of-year bulletin board displays the student’s memory essays as hanging clothes on a line.
 This is the perfect opportunity to practice their handwriting and drawing skills while writing about interesting tidbits, a creative way for teachers to get feedback about what their students have learned.
 Topics can be any highlights the peeps learned in social studies, buzzing talk on the playground, or why the sun is wearing sunglasses.